Ivanka Trump Sat in for Her Father Among World Leaders at G20

 World leaders are allowed to bring staff to some of the G20 meetings, and when other leaders left the session on Saturday, their seats were also temporarily filled by others, according to an unnamed White House official.
 That official explained to NBC News that “Ivanka was sitting the back and then briefly joined the main table when the President had to step out and the President of the World Bank started talking” about an initiative which she was working on.
 Assuming Bloomberg’s reporting is correct that she took the president’s seat more than once, it’s not clear what was being discussed on the other occasions.

-Regardless, Ivanka Trump’s assumption of her father’s seat is highly unusual, considering the fact that she is a world leader’s close family member, as well as an unpaid advisor and assistant to the president who has no experience or expertise in diplomacy or policy.
+Regardless, Ivanka Trump’s assumption of her father’s seat is highly unusual, as typically a government minister or senior government official assumes that role when necessary.
+Trump, on the other hand, is a world leader’s close family member, as well as an unpaid advisor and assistant to the president who has no experience or expertise in diplomacy or policy.
 Late last month, she also claimed on Fox and Friends that she tries “to stay out of politics” and that she does not “profess to be a political savant” but, with regards to her father’s presidency, feels “blessed just being part of the ride from day one and before.”
 Also part of the ride at the White House, of course, is Trump’s husband, Jared Kushner, a real estate developer with no political, government, or foreign policy experience who has now been tasked with, among many other things, solving the Israeli-Palestinian peace process.

 The World Bank initiative that the White House official was referring to is a fund to finance women entrepreneurs which the organization co-developed with Ms. Trump.
 The World Bank is looking to raise $1 billion for the fund, which will be used to help women around the world gain access to capital.
 The program, which was announced on Saturday, aims to raise $200 million in grants from donor countries and $800 million in contributions from financial institutions and commercial donors.
 In addition, as Bloomberg notes: